Hobbit-Holes/Physics-Simulation-Engine/README.md

 - <b>+, -, *, /, Inverse</b>
 - <b>+=, -=, *=, /=</b>

-By this point we have seen a example <i>([vectors-01](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-01))</i> where we can chack the good behaviour of our code and also, we have an exercise <i>([Exercise 05](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/exercise-05))</i> where we have to define more operators and functions.
+By this point we have seen the example [vectors-01](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-01) where we can check the good behaviour of our code and also, we have to do the exercise [Exercise 05](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/exercise-05) where we have to define more operators and functions.
+The new functions and operators are the following:

+- <b>Angle</b>: It calculate the angle between two vectors.
+The another angle function only calculate it between the vector and the x axis.
+- <b>Projection</b>:
+- <b>Scalar Projection</b>:
+- <b>Orthogonal Projection</b>:

 ...